-Home to a large concentration of Arab Americans, there is a rich history and culture within the diverse community to experience, especially through the many culinary delights.
+Home to a large concentration of Arab Americans, there is a rich history and culture to experience within this diverse community, especially through the many culinary delights.

 Here are some of the things to check out next time you are there!